MecisDev/MecisDOS/README.md

 FatCisDos 13 (Build 1235): Informs the user if the command is right or unknown.
 Replace almost all ifs to elifs

 MecisDOS 13 (Build 1240): Branding Changes.

+MecisDOS 14 (Build 1250): Added File System Commands and improving the code itself using GitHub Copilot.

 # How to start?
 For Windows:
 Install Python to System Folder